Dinner at Eight (1933 film): Plot

 The Jordans' physician and friend Dr. Wayne Talbot has been having an affair with Kitty on the pretext of tending to her feigned illnesses.
 On the day of the dinner, his wife, Lucy, catches him in a compromising telephone call with Kitty.
 Talbot admits that he is a serial adulterer and vows to overcome his impulses.
 Lucy is surprisingly understanding, and the two kiss.
-Talbot receives a visit from an ailing Oliver, who is diagnosed with terminal thrombosis of the coronary arteries.
+Talbot receives a visit from an ailing Oliver, who he discovers has terminal thrombosis of the coronary arteries.
 At home, Oliver tries to tell Millicent that he needs to rest, but she is too hysterical to pay attention to him because, among several domestic disasters, the Ferncliffes have canceled.

 During a vicious fight, Kitty spitefully reveals to Dan that she is having an affair.
 When threatened with divorce, she demands that he back down from his takeover of the Jordan Line and treat her with more respect, or else she will sabotage his potential Cabinet appointment by exposing his crooked deals.
 Defeated, Dan storms off.

-Before he leaves for the dinner, Larry is visited by Max and Stengel.
-Upon discovering that the role being offered to him is that of a dead man, Larry drunkenly insults Stengel, who leaves in haste.
-Frustrated, Max forces Larry to face reality by bluntly asserting that he has no future in show business, before leaving.
-To make matters worse, the hotel manager tells Larry he has until the next day to leave.
-Larry, in utter despair, commits suicide by turning on his gas fireplace.
+Before he leaves for the dinner, Larry is visited by Max and Stengel, who indicates that Larry is not necessarily being offered even the minor role Max mentioned.
+Drunk, Larry insults Stengel, who leaves.
+Max forces Larry to face reality: He has no future in show business.
+Max leaves and the hotel manager appears, to tell Larry he has until noon the next day to check out.
+In utter despair, Larry commits suicide by turning on his gas fireplace, vainly posing himself in the chair in which he is to be found.

 The dinner guests arrive at the Jordans' mansion.
 Carlotta informs Paula that Larry has killed himself, consoling the young woman as she breaks down in tears.
 Millicent learns about Oliver's health and financial setbacks.
-Realizing her own selfishness, Millicent tells Oliver that she is willing to adopt a more frugal lifestyle.
-As the guests are about to go in to dinner, Kitty pressures Dan to tell Oliver that he has saved the Jordan Line.
+Realizing her own selfishness, Millicent tells Oliver that she will change their lifestyle and be happier than ever.
+As the guests are about to go in to dinner, Kitty forces Dan to tell Oliver that he has saved the Jordan Line.

+Carlotta and Kitty bring up the rear.
+Kitty tells Carlotta that she is reading a “nutty” book about how machinery will take over every profession. “…Oh my dear,” Carlotta replies, “that's something you need never worry about!”